Redfish examples

 corresponds to, it is recommended to cross-reference two other resources:

-string that can be used to refer to the same device in non-BIOS contexts. -
+and a `CorrelatableID` string that can be used to refer to the same device

-may be found through a PCIDevices link in theComputerSystem
+- A collection of `HpeServerPciDevices` may be found through a

 through